Bronx Zoo: Conservation

-Incidents and controversies
+Incidents

-Human deaths
+Human fatality

 On July 29, 1985, two female Siberian tigers killed 24-year-old animal keeper Robin Silverman after she entered their enclosure with a volunteer aide.
 It was unclear why Silverman entered the enclosure; the zoo's general curator suspected a lapse in Silverman's concentration, while her family suspected a failure on the part of the zoo.
-It was the first fatality in the zoo's history.
+It was the first and only human fatality in the zoo's history.

 Non-human deaths

-In the early 2000s, the zoo added a troop of Javan langurs to JungleWorld and mixed them with oriental small-clawed otters.
-The otters had previously mixed with other primate species in the enclosure without any problems.
-However, the new langurs made a habit of constantly bothering and attacking the otters.
-In June 2007 a group of otters grabbed a langur that was sitting at the water's edge and proceeded to overpower, then drown it in full view of visitors.
-A keeper on the viewing deck attempted to break up the fight by whistling and yelling at the otters, to no avail.
-After killing the langur, the otters left the body floating in the pool.
-It was later removed by keepers.
+In 2001, the zoo added a troop of Javan langurs to JungleWorld, sharing an enclosure with Asian small-clawed otters.
+Since the addition of the langurs, they were sighted taunting and provoking the otters.
+In June 2007, a romp of otters grabbed a langur near the water and proceeded to maul and drown it in full view of visitors.
+A zookeeper on the viewing deck attempted to break up the fight by whistling at the otters.
+To no avail of the keeper, the otters killed the langur.
 Part of the incident was recorded and uploaded to YouTube.

-Soon after the incident, the otters were removed from the enclosure and given their own in the Children's Zoo and elsewhere in JungleWorld.
+In 2010, the otters were relocated into two exhibits, one at the Children's Zoo and another in JungleWorld.

-Safety incidents

-In 2001, Peter Vitique, 32, climbed a 20-foot wall, entered the gorilla enclosure, and stripped down to his boxer shorts.
-He later told police that he wanted to be "one with the gorillas".

-In 2004, a man stripped off his clothes in World of Darkness and jumped into the caiman enclosure.
-He was removed by zookeepers and police before he could sustain any injuries.